extenda/actions/README.md

 # actions

 This is a monorepo containing GitHub Actions by Extenda Retail.
-These actions provides reusable logic for the fundamental parts of our CI/CD pipelines.
+These actions provide reusable logic for the fundamental parts of our CI/CD pipelines.

 The following actions are available